What do you want to do?

 Considering the time and your risk appetite, you can continue investing in either equity or fixed-income schemes.
 However, if you have adequate time before getting the invested amount, go for equity schemes investment to get higher returns.
 On the other hand, if you are a risk-averse individual with preferences in financial stability, a fixed-income scheme will be ideal.

-If your priority is tax saving, invest in schemes providing tax benefits on the invested amount that includes PPF, ELSS, NSC and others.
-However, some exceptions such as KVP or POMIS exist that don't offer tax benefits#.
+If your priority is tax saving, invest in schemes providing tax benefits on the invested amount that include PPF, ELSS, NSC and others.
+However, some exceptions, such as KVP or POMIS, exist that don't offer tax benefits.

 FAQs on Saving Schemes